 Your state's corporations office can tell you how to find out whether your proposed name is available for your use.
 For a small fee, you can usually reserve the name for a short period of time until you file your articles of incorporation.
 For more information, contact your state's corporations office.

 Submit a federal 501(c)(3) tax exemption application to the IRS (along with a copy of your filed articles with your application).
-To apply, you must complete IRS Form 8718, User Fee for Exempt Organization Determination Letter Request, and IRS Package 1023, Application for Recognition of Exemption.
-If you need a bit of help deciphering the IRS-speak, download Nolo's plain-English eGuide, Nonprofit Corporations: Tax Exemption.
+To apply, you must complete IRS Package 1023, Application for Recognition of Exemption.
+For help with this fairly complicated process, see Nolo's article How to Obrain 501(c)(3) Tax-Exempt Status for Your Nonprofit.

 This step does not apply to nonprofits in all states.
 In a few states, you must complete a separate application to get a state tax exemption.
 In most states, as long as you file nonprofit articles of incorporation and obtain your federal 501(c)(3) tax-exempt status, your state tax exemption will be automatically granted.
 In still others, to get your state exemption you must send in a copy of the IRS determination letter that granted your federal exemption.
 Contact your state tax agency to find out what steps you must take.